 QTC exists to equip people for a lifetime of serving the Lord Jesus Christ here in Queensland and far beyond.
 We're committed to providing a rich and stretching theological training, which faithfully applies the Word of God to the real world today.
 QTC is known for drawing deeply on the wealth of the tradition of Christian orthodoxy across the centuries, as well as constantly reflecting on how to do ministry (whether preaching, evangelism, church planting or cross-cultural mission) in the most biblical and effective way in Australia and beyond.
+QTC believes that excellence in learning, teaching, research, scholarship in theological education are vital to our mission.
 We seek to do all this as a real living Christian community, and as part of a wider Christian fellowship here in South-East Queensland.
 Theologically driven, Word-controlled, people-focused and totally practical; that's the QTC ideal.

 QTC is a ministry of the Presbyterian Church of Queensland (PCQ).
 As a college we have been training people to proclaim Christ in Queensland and beyond for well over a century, having existed in one form or another since 1876.
 Under God, we're here for the long haul.
 From 1912 onward, QTC, and its historical predecessors (the Presbyterian Theological Hall, the Reformed College of Ministries, and the Consortium of Reformed Colleges), were located within Emmanuel College, at the University of Queensland.
 In 2006 we changed our name to Queensland Theological College to reflect the fact that we're committed to equipping people from all kinds of denominational backgrounds for all kinds of Word-based ministry in the real world; throughout Queensland and around the globe.
 In 2017, as part of that vision, we moved to our new and central location on Boundary Street in Spring Hill.